CDC shortens 5-day COVID isolation, updates guidance on masks and testing in new 2024 recommendations

 Are COVID-19 tests still recommended?

-Similar to influenza, where antiviral treatments are available for those who test positive and are at higher risk of severe disease, the CDC's new guidance continues to urge testing for COVID-19 especially in more vulnerable people.
+Similar to influenza, where antiviral treatments are available for those who test positive and are more likely to face severe disease, the CDC's new guidance says everyone who is at higher risk should seek out testing when they develop symptoms.

 "If you are feeling sick, it is still important to know what you have, because you could get access to treatment.
 We have treatment for flu and COVID, and treatment can also save someone's life and reduce the risk of long COVID," said Cohen.

-Cohen said the agency would also continue to say testing was an option to be "proactive to protect those around you," before visiting others who might be more vulnerable.
+For people without additional risk factors, the agency says testing can be an "additional prevention" strategy to choose.
+Cohen said the agency would also continue to say testing was an option to be "proactive to protect those around you," like before visiting others who might be more vulnerable.

 "If it's positive, we see very few false positives, we know that you have COVID.
 But it is still possible to have a false negative.
 So it can be reassuring, but it is not a guarantee that you don't have COVID if you see a negative," said Cohen.